BalazsNyiro/sentence-seeker/README.md

 ## Roadmap

-In the far, far future one controller process are going to send requests for nodes in same host and in different machines so the whole seeking happens
+In the far, far future a controller process are going to send requests for nodes in same host and in different hosts too, so the whole seeking happens simultaneously

 ### "Naive" v0.1 version: (18 april - april 30, 2020)
   - text-loader script: from a source load text into working dir.